"Mens Sana in Corpore Sano"

 Overlake is committed to educating the whole child and health is a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.
-Part of this education involves information presented and discussed in tenth grade Life Skills that includes social-emotional intelligence, basic competencies for interdependence, cultural competency, sexual and relationship wellness and mental health.
+Part of this education involves information presented and discussed in eighth grade and tenth grade Life Skills that includes social-emotional intelligence, basic competencies for interdependence, cultural competency, sexual and relationship wellness and mental health.

 For the graduating classes of 2020 - 2023

 The Physical Education requirements are two full credits (four semester classes).
 Required courses are Lifeskills in grade 10 and either Comprehensive PE or Conditioning during a student’s four years of Upper School.
 The remaining 2 semesters may be selected from the electives.